wagoodman/stitch/CONCEPT.md

 Features:
 - clone all related repos from a single descriptor file
-- creates it's own multi-repo docker-compose config... shuold be 100% usable by docker-compose itself
+- creates it's own multi-repo docker-compose config... should be 100% usable by docker-compose itself
 - switch between projects on demand
 - must be cross-platform?
 - seamlessly allow for repos to be a part of multiple projects